IELTS Speaking Part 1 – Techniques and Samples

 To learn more about the band descriptors, please check out this link.

 There are various question types for the IELTS Speaking Part 1.
-No one can number all of them, but we highlighted some common question types, and how you can answer these types of questions.
+No one can number all of them, but I highlighted some common question types, and how you can answer these types of questions.

 To answer these types of questions, you can use the structures below: